Zeyriye-bot/WTF-Music/README.md

 Command | Description
 :--- | :---
-• !ping | Check if alive or not
+• /ping | Check if alive or not
-• !start / !help | Show the help for commands
+• /start / !help | Show the help for commands
-• !mode / !switch | Switch the stream mode (audio/video)
+• /mode / !switch | Switch the stream mode (audio/video)
-• !p / !play [song name or youtube link] | Play a song in vc, if already playing add to queue
+• /p / /play [song name or youtube link] | Play a song in vc, if already playing add to queue
-• !radio / !stream [radio url or stream link] | Play a live stream in vc, if already playing add to queue
+• /radio / /stream [radio url or stream link] | Play a live stream in vc, if already playing add to queue
-• !pl / !playlist [playlist link] | Play the whole youtube playlist at once
+• /pl / /playlist [playlist link] | Play the whole youtube playlist at once
-• !skip / !next | Skip to the next song
+• /skip / /next | Skip to the next song
-• !m / !mute | Mute the current stream
+• /m / /mute | Mute the current stream
-• !um / !unmute | Unmute the muted stream
+• /um / /unmute | Unmute the muted stream
-• !ps / !pause | Pause the current stream
+• /ps / /pause | Pause the current stream
-• !rs / !resume | Resume the paused stream
+• /rs / /resume | Resume the paused stream
-• !list / !queue | Show the songs in the queue
+• /list / /queue | Show the songs in the queue
-• !mix / !shuffle | Shuflle the queued playlist
+• /mix / /shuffle | Shuflle the queued playlist
-• !loop / !repeat | Enable or disable the loop mode
+• /loop / /repeat | Enable or disable the loop mode
-• !lang / language [language code] | Set the bot language in group
+• /lang / language [language code] | Set the bot language in group
-• !ip / !import | Import queue from exported file
+• /ip / /import | Import queue from exported file
-• !ep / !export | Export the queue for import in future
+• /ep / /export | Export the queue for import in future
-• !stop / !leave | Leave from vc and clear the queue
+• /stop / /leave | Leave from vc and clear the queue
-• !update / !restart | Update and restart your music player
+• /update / /restart | Update and restart your music player

 ## 🗣 <a name="languages"></a>Languages